glassandboxb/notes/README.md

 # 2024-02-23
 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, identify the most important tasks and prioritize them.
 Then, create a plan with deadlines and milestones to ensure that you stay on track.
 Finally, use version control, comment your code, organize your files,and use code snippets to save time and make your life easier.
 Remember to always keep learning and improving your skills, as the world of programming is constantly changing.

+# 2024-02-24
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
+In coding, this translates to writing clean, maintainable code that solves problems effectively without unnecessary complexity.
+Strive for readability and modularity, choose libraries and frameworks wisely, and remember that what you build should be as simple as possible, but no simpler."

+"In essence, always consider the future developer who'll read your code (which might just be you in six months).
+The best code is often the one that requires the least cognitive load to understand and modify.
+As Alan Perlis once said, 'Programs are meant to be read by humans and only incidentally for computers to execute.'"